 HOW TO FILE A FOIA WITH THE SCHOOL DISTRICT

-The district has prepared a FOIA request form, which is available through the Human Resource Office, and this may be used to submit requests.
+The district has prepared a FOIA request form, which is available through the Superintendent's Office, and this may be used to submit requests.
 If that form is not used, the following is recommended when making a request: